-This would not be possible without the support and commitment from our apprentices and contractors and their hard work and success is recognised across the industry.
+More than 1,000 apprenticeships have been created by the Crossrail programme.
+This would not have been possible without the support and commitment from our apprentices and contractors and their hard work and success is recognised across the industry.

 Transport Infrastructure Skills Strategy